RobinDePaepe/NLP-Shared-Task/README.md

 4. Final model
    The final model gets trained and evaluated after which we perform our final predictions on the      test set.

-   Data:
-   Map containing the original train and test sets

-   Featured_Data:
-   Map containing several iterations of feature-extrated data

-   Output:
-   predictions on the test set

    DeepLearning.ipynb
    An experiment with the dataset on the BERT model which did not result in any valid usage.
 Not      integrated in the final model.